OPLSS/videography/README.md

 ### Publishing to the OPLSS site

 Jim is the only person with credentials on the university's OPLSS site.
 He does this every evening.
-The A/V manager should remove the data card from the camera and give it to Jim at the conclusion of each day's sessions.
-Likewise, the manager should retrieve the card from Jim before recording the next day.
+The A/V lead should remove the data card from the camera and give it to Jim at the conclusion of each day's sessions.
+Likewise, the lead should retrieve the card from Jim before recording the next day.

 ### Publishing to YouTube